Electrical resistivity and conductivity: In metals

 A metal consists of a lattice of atoms, each with an outer shell of electrons that freely dissociate from their parent atoms and travel through the lattice.
 This is also known as a positive ionic lattice.
 This 'sea' of dissociable electrons allows the metal to conduct electric current.
 When an electrical potential difference (a voltage) is applied across the metal, the resulting electric field causes electrons to drift towards the positive terminal.
-The actual drift velocity of electrons is typically small, on the order of magnitude of meters per hour.
+The actual drift velocity of electrons is typically small, on the order of magnitude of metres per hour.
 However, due to the sheer number of moving electrons, even a slow drift velocity results in a large current density.
 The mechanism is similar to transfer of momentum of balls in a Newton's cradle but the rapid propagation of an electric energy along a wire is not due to the mechanical forces, but the propagation of an energy-carrying electromagnetic field guided by the wire.

 Most metals have electrical resistance.
 In simpler models (non quantum mechanical models) this can be explained by replacing electrons and the crystal lattice by a wave-like structure.
 When the electron wave travels through the lattice, the waves interfere, which causes resistance.
 The more regular the lattice is, the less disturbance happens and thus the less resistance.
 The amount of resistance is thus mainly caused by two factors.
 First, it is caused by the temperature and thus amount of vibration of the crystal lattice.
 Higher temperatures cause bigger vibrations, which act as irregularities in the lattice.
 Second, the purity of the metal is relevant as a mixture of different ions is also an irregularity.
 The small decrease in conductivity on melting of pure metals is due to the loss of long range crystalline order.
 The short range order remains and strong correlation between positions of ions results in coherence between waves diffracted by adjacent ions.